Liabilty & Legal Protection

 - Managing activities in a way which prioritises health and safety.

 - Providing the correct training and protective equipment to employees.

 - Ensuring that the working environment is suitable for the work that is to be carried out.

 - Ensuring that any equipment needed is in a good working condition.

 A breach of these duties by the employer can lead to accidents.
 If an employee has sustained an injury and it is found that it was caused by employer negligence then the employer is likely to be found liable.

-Often a worry for an employee is that they will lose their job if they bring a claim forward against their employer.
-This is not the case as job security legislation protects employees against dismissal if a claim is brought forward (against their employer) after an injury in the workplace.
+Often a worry for an employee is that they will lose their job if they bring a claim against their employer.
+This is not the case as job security legislation protects employees against dismissal if a claim is brought (against their employer) after an injury in the workplace.

 Most prudent employers have employer liability insurance in place.
 This effectively means that their insurance company take over and look after the work related claims* from an early stage.
 This can be good for all involved and takes the ‘personal’ element out of the process.

-Don’t worry about being mistreated by the employer for making a workplace accident claim.
+Don’t worry about being mistreated by an employer for making a workplace accident claim.
 These worries are normal.
 An accident at work is not the same as a road traffic accident between strangers.
 There is always a pre-existing employment relationship and this must be protected during the claims process.